ciscoheat/dataclass/README.md

 - `Converter.dateFormat` sets the converted string `Date` value.

 You can also set the relevant values directly when calling the conversion methods if you prefer that.

+## Dynamic conversions

+DataClass has some ways to simplify the tedious data conversion process when you get input data from for example a CSV file or JSON data containing only strings, and they should be mapped to a Haxe object.

 ### Converting CSV data